Long-Term Planning for a Stress-Free Wedding Week

 As soon as I have a signed contract and paid deposit, I mobilize the planning process.

 Even if we’re nine months out from the wedding date, I start finding my contracted labor.
 When you book a wedding, you need to know how many freelancers you’ll hire to execute the wedding vision so you know what to charge your client.
 Since I already know how many freelancers I’ll need and for what days, I can go ahead and begin that search, finding who is available and having them sign their contracts.
-If you want to see what our exact contracted labor agreements, click here.
+If you want to see what our exact contracted labor agreements look like, click here.

 There is nothing worse than realizing you’re a few weeks or even days out from the wedding and you don’t have any freelancers available.